hberndl70/edx-gen/markdown_structure.md

 Some more feedback in a seperate paragraph.

-# COMPONENT ==========
-{:
-    type="problem-submit"
-    display_name="A Problem with File Submission"
-    attempts_before_showanswer_button="1"
-    max_attempts="1"
-    showanswer="finished"
-    weight="1.0"
-    answer="answer.txt"
-}

-This is a submit problem, where a file needs to be uploaded that will be autograded by an external grader.

-===

-The text describes the solution to the problem.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Things to note:

-* This file specifies the settings for the unit and the settings for two components:
+* This file specifies the settings for the unit and the settings for the component:
-  * a checkboxes problem, and
+  * a checkboxes problem
-  * a submit problem.
 * The settings for the unit follow the same rules as those described above.
   Note that the text `# UNIT` must appear on the first line.
 * Follwoing the settings for the unit, each component starts with a heading `# COMPONENT`
 * Follwoing the heading, the `{: }` settings define settings specific to that component.
 * One important required setting is the `type="xxx"` setting.
   Valid values are:
-  * `type="html"`, `type="problem-checkboxes"`, `type="problem-submit"`, `type="video"`,
+  * `type="html"`,  `type="video"`, `type="problem-checkboxes"`
 * The actual content of the component is specifid after the settings.
 This can be specified in normal markdown.
 * Note that all the blank lines are significant.

-For  'problem-checkboxes' and 'problem-submit' components, it is necessary to divide the content into different parts.
+For  'problem-checkboxes'  component, it is necessary to divide the content into different parts.
 This is done using the `===` characters (with blank lines above and below).

 The 'problem-checkboxes' has three parts, so the content must include two `===` splitters: